jeromegit/fixations/README.md

  18. Shift-Enter = pressing on [Parse FIX] button :white_check_mark:
  19. Support FIX Repeating Groups :white_check_mark:
  20. When using fix_parse_log.py, also upload the same data to the webfix app to generate a tiny URL :white_check_mark:
+ 21. Add an option to sort the entries by log timestamp.
+Useful when grep over multiple files
+ 22. Add smart comments when comments aren't provided, based on simple rules on tags: 35=D and 8002=1 then comment="blah"
+ 23. Add top tags to the ASCII version